 GaAs nanowires were grown by the self-catalytic growth method, which does not use external catalyst materials.
 A silicon (111) substrate with silicon native oxide was used for this work.
 The silicon oxide layer has pinhole structures with dimensions of of a few angstroms.
 These holes act as a growth window for nanowire structures.
-Grown nanowires are perpendicular to the Si(111) substrate, and they have $\{1-10\}$ -facet sidewalls.
+Grown nanowires are perpendicular to the Si(111) substrate, and they have {110}-facet sidewalls.
 I investigated the growth parameters which affect the shape and density of the GaAs nanowires.
 The growth mechanism of the GaAs nanowire (Vapor-Liquid-Solid (VLS) and non-VLS growth) could then be clarified.
-I successfully grew non-VLS GaAs nanowires under low As flux conditions, using a Ga pre-deposition method.
-The transition between VLS mode growth and non-VLS mode growth occurs when the As flux changes from $1.5 \times 10^{-5}$ Torr to $6.0 \times 10^{-6}$ Torr, using Ga pre-deposition method under constant Ga flux.
+I have successfully grew non-VLS GaAs nanowires under low As flux conditions, using a Ga pre-deposition method.
+The transition point between the VLS mode and the non-VLS mode occurs when the As flux changes from $1.5 \times 10^5 \ Torr$ to $6.0 \times 10^6 \ Torr$ , using Ga pre-deposition method under constant Ga flux.
 I attribute this to the As rich environment at the growth site surface which occurs under Ga pre-deposition.
-I have also suppressed the spontaneous growth of undesirable surface nanostructures on the Si substrate by eliminating the As flux and supplying Ga flux before the nanowire growth.
-For this reason, the background luminescence from surface nanostructures can be reduced, simplifying the optical measurements of anti-bunching phenomenon in InGaAs/GaAs quantum dot embedded in nanowires directly grown on silicon.
+I have also achieved low coverage of surface nanostructures on GaAs nanowire spontaneous growth on Si substrate by eliminating the As flux and supplying Ga flux before the nanowire growth.
+For this reason, the background luminescence from surface nanostructures can be suppressed.
+Simplifying the optical measurements of anti-bunching phenomenon in InGaAs/GaAs quantum dot embedded in nanowire directly grown on silicon.
 The method I have developed enables us to characterize single GaAs nanowires with hetero-structure on a silicon substrate without any post-processing.
 This method can potentially be used to realize highly efficient quantum dot embedded in nanowire based quantum information devices grown on a silicon substrate.

 Next, InAs quantum dots were grown on the GaAs nanowires described in the previous paragraph.
 In and As were supplied to GaAs nanowires.
 Two types of quantum dots were observed.
-On smaller nanowires with diameters less than 100 nm-, monolayer fluctuation quantum dots were formed.
-In contrast, on-bigger nanowires with diameters more than 100 nm-, quantum dots grown under the Stranski-Krastanov growth mode were formed.
+On smaller nanowires with diameters less than $100 \ nm$ , monolayer fluctuation quantum dots were formed.
+In contrast, on the bigger nanowires with diameters more than $100 \ nm$ , quantum dots grown under the Stranski-Krastanov growth mode were formed.

-The single photon emission properties of the quantum dots embedded in nanowire structures were measured by photoluminescence experiments at cryogenic temperature.
+The single photon emission properties of the quantum dots embedded in nanowire structures were measured photoluminescence at cryogenic temperature.
 Successful growth of InAs quantum dots embedded in GaAs nanowire structures on silicon substrates with an AlGaAs shell structure was verified.
 Sharp emission peaks from the structures were observed using micro-PL spectroscopy.
-The narrowest linewidth of 162 $\mu$ eV was observed, which demonstrates high optical quality of the quantum dot-in-nanowire.
-The generation of single photons from the structures has also been clearly demonstrated (g(2)(0)=0.18).- It is likely that the good optical qualities originate from the high crystal quality of the quantum dot structure, which was formed by S-K growth mode.
+The narrowest linewidth of 162 $\mu eV$ was observed, which demonstrates high optical quality of the quantum dot-in-nanowire.
+The generation of single photons from the structures has also been clearly demonstrated $(g{(2)}(0) = 0.18)$ .
+It is expected that the good optical qualities originate from the high crystal quality of quantum dot structure, which was formed by S-K growth mode.

-Our foreign-catalyst-free growth method will open the way toward facile integration of such emitters into future 'on-silicon' quantum optical circuits.
+Our foreign-catalyst-free growth method will open the way toward facile integration of such emitters into future on-silicon quantum optical circuits.
 The growth technique described here could be used not only for single photon emitter growth, but also for understanding the formation of self-catalytic grown nanowire structures.